oasdiff/oasdiff-action/README.md

 ```
 - name: Running OpenAPI Spec diff action
   uses: oasdiff/oasdiff-action/diff@main
+  id: oasdiff
   with:
     base: 'specs/base.yaml'
     revision: 'specs/revision.yaml'

+# Followup steps can use the output and share on Slack, S3, etc: ${{ steps.oasdiff.outputs.diff }}
 ```

 This action supports additional arguments that are converted to parameters for the `oasdiff` CLI.